envico801/clean-code-javascript/anki/RCCJ - Clean code javascript - ryan mcdermott/Part I - Fundamentals/Chapter 8 - Error Handling/40 - Are you handling rejected promises correct.md

 This approach provides comprehensive error handling with proper logging, user feedback, and the possibility of recovery strategies like retrying operations.

-### Chapter 9 - Formatting

-Formatting is subjective.
-Like many rules herein, there is no hard and fast rule that you must follow.
-The main point is DO NOT ARGUE over formatting.
-There are [tons of tools](https://standardjs.com/rules.html) to automate this.
-Use one!
-It's a waste of time and money for engineers to argue over formatting.

-For things that don't fall under the purview of automatic formatting (indentation, tabs vs. spaces, double vs. single quotes, etc.) look here for some guidance.

 ========== Id ==========
 40